NeoLorenzo/productivity-pwa/README.md

 - Basic fitness tracker / workout tracker which will also give rewards

-- Create profile view which shows stats
+- Create profile view which shows stats, such as streaks.
 - Share button that allows to share certain stats to social media
+- Move Sign Out button to profile.

 - Add a way to select session and delete them
-- Clicking history in ios app looks like it opens a new tab.
-A header pops up that has the link of the website, and a done button and at the bottom navigation options come up too, whereas the dashboard/main screen is fully clean. fix this.
+- Add a way to edit sessions in session history
+- Add a way to edit daily summary
 - History in mobile app doesnt look clean, its not sized to fit the screen horizontally causing the text to overflow and expand past the edge of the session history card.
+- Settings popup takes up entire screen, it should be its own page
+- The "Productivity Tracker" text in the header has to go, replace it with text that says "Dashboard" which includes the long form current date above it
+- On mobile move app navigation, such as history, settings, and sign out to the bottom.
+- Move current daily score to top of screen

 - Reflection prompt after completed session which will ask how the user felt (note about self), info they want to keep/remember (note to self), and maybe certain environment features (ex. were they with friends / how well they slept, etc.)
 - Add reflection tags rate sleep out of 5, etc.